 Ayurveda’s relevance to Yoga

 Ayurveda, like traditional Yoga, views the universe in terms of the two factors of Purusha – the consciousness principle or higher Self, and Prakriti, the force of nature that governs all organic processes.
-Ayurvedic thought extends the principles of Yoga philosophy into how the body and mind work in order to bring them to optimal function and harmony.
-Both Yoga and Ayurveda share the Vedic sciences of the five elements, the pranas and the gunas (qualities of nature) and many other related factors.
+Ayurveda extends the principles of Yoga philosophy and cosmology into how the body and mind work in order to bring them to optimal function and harmony.
+Yoga and Ayurveda share the Vedic sciences of the five elements, the five pranas, the mind and the gunas (qualities of nature) and many other related factors.
+Ayurveda like Yoga emphasizes the Atman or higher Self as the ultimate repository of health and wellbeing.

-Each one of us has a unique mind-body constitution, just as we have our own personal karmas to face in life.
-No two people are entirely alike and so we must treat each individual differently.
-We cannot simply follow mass prescriptions but must address the needs of each person that may be different from another.
+Each one of us has a unique mind-body constitution, just as we have our own specific personal karmas to face in life.
+No two people are entirely alike and so we must treat each individual differently according to their nature.
+We cannot simply follow mass prescriptions and get well but must address the needs of each person that may be radically different from another.

 In approaching the physical body, Ayurveda tells us that we must first understand how the three doshas of Vata (air and ether), Pitta (fire) and Kapha (water and earth) work within us.
-These make up our doshic prakriti or individual “mind-body type”, which determines our particular needs in food, herbs, exercise and lifestyle.
+These make up our doshic prakriti or individual “mind-body type”, which determines our particular needs in food, herbs, exercise and lifestyle, as well as our disease tendency overall.

 In approaching the mind we must understand how the three gunas of sattva (balance), rajas (aggression) and tamas (inertia) affect how the mind works.
-According to Ayurveda, the gunas of rajas and tamas, breeding agitation or dullness, are the disease causing factors at the level of the mind that must be removed for emotional happiness and peace of mind.
+According to Ayurveda, the gunas of rajas and tamas, breeding agitation or dullness, are the disease causing factors or doshas at the level of the mind that must be removed for emotional happiness and peace of mind.
 Yoga similarly emphasizes the development of sattva guna in the mind for mental acuity and as the foundation for meditation.
+Yamas and Niyamas of Yoga are the principles of sattvic living.

 We can benefit greatly from an understanding of our individual constitution according to Ayurveda in order to help guide our Yoga practice.
 Ayurveda helps put our Yoga practice on a firm footing, making sure that we know how to properly take care our unique constitution through the three doshas and their variations within and around us.
 This can help us determine the Yoga practices best for us, from asana to meditation.

 In addition, Ayurveda helps us understand the state of Agni or our biological fires, starting with the digestive fire (jatharagni) but extending to the pranic fire or fire of the breath, to the fire of the mind and ultimately to the fire of consciousness that arises in deep meditation.
-Higher Yoga practices involve balancing and developing the different levels of Agni within us that afford enhanced levels of perception and awareness.
+Higher Yoga practices involve balancing and developing the different levels of Agni within us that afford enhanced levels of perception and awareness – through Yogagni or the fire of Yoga.

 Ayurveda notably has a detailed understanding than Prana and its five subtypes that govern the movement of energy in body and mind.
 Even Yoga asanas are manifestations of the five pranas as Udana or ascending movement, Apana or descending movement, Vyana or expansive movement and Samana or contracting moving, with Prana overall as increased energy.